-The best demand planning and forecasting software in 2025 are: Datup, o9Solutions, IBM Analytics Planning, Board, Anaplan, Relex, and Kinaxis Maestro.
+The best demand planning and forecasting software for supply chain teams in 2026 are: Datup, o9Solutions, Blue Yonder, Anaplan, IBM Analytics Planning, Oracle Netsuite, SAP, and Kinaxis Maestro

 However, depending on your company type and specific needs, one may be more suitable than another.